An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Introduction

-For the linear eigenvalue problem $(A-\lambda I)x=0$, Jia \cite{Jia1995} and Jia \& Stewart \cite{Jia1999,Jia2001} prove that as $\varepsilon\rightarrow 0$, the Rayleigh quotient $W^{H}AW$ contains a Ritz value that converges to $\lambda_{*}$ but the Ritz vector may fail to converge and it may not be unique even if $\varepsilon=0$.
-The refined Rayleigh--Ritz method extracts a normalized refined Ritz vector or refined eigenvector approximation $\widehat{x}$ that minimizes the residual formed with $\mu$ over $\mathcal{W}$ and uses it to approximate $x_*$ \cite{Jia1997,Jia2000,Jia1999}.
-It is shown in \cite{Jia1999,Jia2001} that the convergence of $\widehat{x}$ is ensured provided that $\varepsilon\rightarrow 0$; see also the books \cite{Stewart2001,vorst2002}.
-Jia \cite{Jia2004} has made numerous theoretical comparisons of refined Ritz vectors and Ritz vectors for linear eigenvalue problems.
+For the linear eigenvalue problem $(A-\lambda I)x=0$, Jia \cite{Jia1995} and Jia \& Stewart \cite{Jia1999,Jia2001} prove that as $\varepsilon\rightarrow 0$, the Rayleigh quotient $W^{H}AW$ has an eigenvalue, i.e., Ritz value, that converges to $\lambda_{*}$ unconditionally but the Ritz vector converges conditionally and it may fail to converge and, even worse, it may not be unique even if $\varepsilon=0$.
+The refined Rayleigh--Ritz method extracts a normalized refined eigenvector approximation $\widehat{x}$ that minimizes the residual formed with $\mu$ over $\mathcal{W}$ and uses it to approximate $x_*$ \cite{Jia1997,Jia2000,Jia1999}.
+It is shown in \cite{Jia1999,Jia2001} that the convergence of $\widehat{x}$ is unconditional; see also the books \cite{Stewart2001,vorst2002}.
+Jia \cite{Jia2004} has made a number of theoretical comparisons of refined Ritz vectors and Ritz vectors for linear eigenvalue problems.
 Huang, Jia and Lin \cite{Huang} generalize the Rayleigh--Ritz method and the refined Rayleigh--Ritz method to the QEP.
 By transforming the QEP into a generalized linear eigenvalue problem, they extend the main convergence results in \cite{Jia1999,Jia2001} on the Rayleigh--Ritz method and the refined Rayleigh--Ritz method to the QEP case.
 Hochstenbach and Sleijpen \cite{Hoch} extend the harmonic and refined Rayleigh--Ritz methods to the PEP.
 Schreiber \cite{schreiber} and Schwetlick \& Schreiber \cite{Schwetlick} consider several nonlinear Rayleigh-type functionals for NEP (\ref{NEP}), and establish error bounds of the approximate eigenvalues in terms of the angles of eigenvectors and its approximations.
 For NEP (\ref{NEP}) derived from finite element analysis of Maxwell's equation with waveguide boundary conditions, Liao {\em et al}. \cite{Liao} propose a nonlinear Rayleigh--Ritz method, but they do not analyze the convergence of Ritz values and Ritz vectors.